top of page

 Cord Privacy Policy

-Last Updated: April 2026
+Last Updated: May 2026

 Summary

-Cord is a private-by-design messenger.
-You can use Cord without phone numbers, email-based accounts, or contact uploads.
-Messages and media are end-to-end encrypted, so Cord’s servers are designed not to access message content.
-To operate the service, Cord processes limited technical metadata such as random app-generated device identifiers and push notification tokens.
+To operate the service, Cord processes limited technical metadata such as app-generated device identifiers and push notification tokens.

-1) What Cord Collects
+1) Information Cord Collects

-• Encrypted message/media envelopes: Ciphertext and delivery envelope data required for routing and synchronization.
+• Encrypted message/media envelopes: ciphertext and delivery-envelope data required for routing and synchronization.

 • Delivery metadata: